Exceptional collections on isotropic Grassmannians: Introduction

 \subsection{An overview of the construction}

 The main part of any construction of an exceptional collection is to find sufficiently many exceptional objects.
 For a homogeneous variety it is natural to try equivariant bundles.

-Note that when we fix a type of a simple group we have several choices of the group itself, ranging from simply connected to adjoint cases.
-The simply connected group has the most rich category of equivariant bundles.
-On the other hand, the homogeneous varieties for all groups of a given type are the same.
+Note that when we fix the type of a simple group we have several choices of the group itself, ranging from simply connected to adjoint cases.
+The simply connected group has the richest category of equivariant bundles.
+On the other hand, the variety $\BG/\BP$ does not change if we replace $\BG$ by its simply connected covering.
 Because of this {\em from now on we will assume that $\BG$ is simply connected}.

-Recall that there is an equivalence of the category of $\BG$-equivariant coherent sheaves on $\BG/\BP$ and the category of representations of $\BP$:
+Recall that there is a natural equivalence of the category of $\BG$-equivariant coherent sheaves on $\BG/\BP$ with the category of representations of $\BP$:

 see~\cite{BK}.
 In fact, it is an equivalence of tensor abelian categories.
 In particular, each representation of $\BP$ can be considered as a vector bundle on $X = \BG/\BP$.
 The group $\BP$ is not reductive, so its representation theory is rather complicated.
-Let us start by considering the semisimple part of the category, $\Rep^{\rm ss}\BP$.
-This semisimple part is the subcategory of representations on which the unipotent radical $\BU$ acts trivially.
-Thus, it is equivalent to $\Rep\BL$, where
+Let us start by considering the semisimple part of the category, $\Rep^{\rm ss}\BP$, i.e., the subcategory of representations on which the unipotent radical $\BU$ of $\BP$ acts trivially.
+Thus, if